Dental preventive care is performed to achieve and maintain optimum oral health.

 - Recommended x-rays-either cavity detecting or a digital panoramic radiograph.

-- Deep scaling and root planning-using topical or local anesthesia to remove calculus (tartar) that is deep under your gums.
+- Deep scaling and root planing-using topical or local anesthesia to remove calculus (tartar) that is deep under your gums.

 - Vel-Scope is used to detect oral cancer.
 It is a special light that can highlight suspicious areas that are not normally visible using normal lighting.